malahierba-lab/public-id/README.md

 # Public ID

-A simple and (almost) automatic short ids (like youtube ids) for your laravel projects.
+A simple and (almost) automatic short ids (like youtube ids) generator for your laravel projects.
 Powered by Hashids project (and malahierba dev team)

 ## Installation